cjyang-work/cjyang-work.github.io/CV_web.md

 * "MAGIC population design" at the Rank Symposium on Meiosis: Controlling the Recombination Landscape, Grasmere, UK, 4 - 7 April 2022.

+#### ACCEPTED TALK

+* "Defining the causes and consequences of phantom epistasis in heterotic hybrids" at the 18th Eucarpia Biometrics in Plant Breeding Conference, Paris, France, 21 - 23 September 2022.

 #### PEER REVIEWS

 * Theoretical and Applied Genetics (3)
+* Nature Plants (1)
+* Journal of Experimental Botany (1)
 * Plant Ecology & Diversity (1)